qtnc/6pad2/doc/python-scripting-api.md

 collapseButtonText:
 :	Text of the expand button to hide the details.
 If None or blank, a default label such as "More details" will be used.
 No effect if no details text is defined, since expand/collapse button isn't displayed in that case. expanded
 :	Indicates if detail text is initially displayed (expanded) when the dialog pops-up.
-By default FAlse (collapsed / details not shown).
+By default False (collapsed / details not shown).
 No effect if no details text is defined.
 expandInFooter:
 :	If this parameter is true, details are placed below the buttons when they are expanded, instead of above.
 By default False.
 No effect if no details text is defined.
 commandLinks: